peixian/1D-Particle-in-Cell/readme.md

 # Simple 1D Particle in Cell
 Particle in cell simulation with poisson solver written in [rust][rust-lang].
-The mesh is computed with second-order centered finite difference, force interpolation is computed with Cloud in Cell, time integrator is computed with leapfrog (RK4) method.
+The mesh is computed with second-order centered finite difference, force interpolation is computed with Cloud in Cell, time integrator is computed with leapfrog (Stormer-Verlet) method.

 #### Notes: